Leoootz/figma-video-storyboard/README.md

 ![Storyboard plugin preview](assets/vts.png)

-Extract frames from a video at a chosen interval and place them on your Figma canvas in 9:16 story format.
+Extract frames from a video at a chosen interval and place them on your Figma canvas.

 ---